kaklik/TF-AEROTOW/README.md

 ### Algorithmic Challenges

-  * Simulation model of the aircraft [Phoenix](http://phoenixair.cz/Phoenix_Air_main.htm) or [ΦNIX](https://cs.wikipedia.org/wiki/%CE%A6NIX)
-  * Simulation using the computational engine from [Flightgear](http://www.flightgear.org/)
   * Detection of a detached glider from the aerotow

-### Proposed Model Situations and Solutions
+#### Proposed Model Situations and Solutions

   * Deviation from the tow aircraft
     * Warning in the pilot's cockpit of the glider.
     * Automatic disconnection of the tow cable
   * Inability to disconnect the rope from the glider.
-    * Remote disconnection of the rope from the tow aircraft, breaking of the towing safety device.
+    * Remote disconnection of the rope from the tow aircraft, breaking of the towing safety device (pull fuse).
   * Loss of thrust on takeoff
     * Warning about the situation in the pilot's cockpit of the glider
     * Disconnection of the tow cable after confirmation by the glider pilot or disconnection of the tow cable by the pilot.